-Just 9 miles North-East of Bury St Edmunds is Wyken Vineyards which is a 7 acre vineyard found just beyond the beautiful Wyken Woods.
-Wyken produces 4 delicious white wines as well as a rosé, Wyken Pink, and a light & tasty beer, Good Dog Ale.
+Just 9 miles North-East of Bury St Edmunds is Wyken Vineyards which is a 7-acre vineyard found just beyond the beautiful Wyken Woods.
+Wyken produces 4 delicious white wines as well as a rosé, Wyken Pink, and light & tasty beer, Good Dog Ale.
 Their white wine, Wyken Bacchus, has won the English Vineyard Association’s ‘Wine of the Year’ award.
-All of these wines and more can be sampled and purchased in the Leaping Hare restaurant and shop, which is nearby and located within a 400 year-old barn.
+All of these wines and more can be sampled and purchased in the Leaping Hare restaurant and shop, which is nearby and located within a 400-year-old barn.
 The vineyard is open to visitors, free of charge.

 Address: Wyken Road, Stanton, Bury St Edmunds, Suffolk, IP31 2DW